Total Live Articles: 430

 • Refer to dermatology

-Note that topical vitamin D preparations should be avoided in:
+Topical vitamin D preparations should be avoided in the following situations:

 • Pregnancy